 Charming, but we’re here for the chili.And the truth is it’s good.
 I mean damn good.
 So good, you’ll be willing to overlook the abnormal activity of placing chili on top of naked spaghetti noodles.
-But if it’s culinary sin too great to swallow, you can dip your toe in by getting the chili dog affectionately referred to as a ‘coney’ and equally as delicious and I wholeheartedly recommend you get both.
-But the fun doesn’t stop there.
-You proceed to what is known as ordering via the ‘way’ system, which is as follows:
+But if it’s culinary sin too great to swallow, you can dip your toe in by getting the chili dog affectionately referred to as a ‘coney’.
+It’s equally as delicious and I wholeheartedly recommend you get both.
+But the fun doesn’t stop here.
+You’ll proceed to what is known as ordering via the ‘way’ system, which is as follows:

 - Two-way: spaghetti topped with chili (also called “chili spaghetti”)